 Wheelchair access is available in our auditorium, studios, education theatres and toilets, as well as throughout the gallery spaces.

-Wheelchairs are available from the Information Desk at both NGV International and the Ian Potter Centre: NGV Australia.
-We recommend booking a wheelchair prior to your visit by calling +61 (0)3 8620 2222.
+Wheelchairs are available for free hire from the Information Desk at both NGV International and the Ian Potter Centre: NGV Australia.
+We recommend booking a wheelchair prior to your visit by calling 8620 2222 or making a booking online.

 Lifts, ramps and escalators